Canon 5D vs Nikon D750

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The D750 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 5D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 5D was succeeded by the Canon 5D Mark II.
+Both the 5D and the D750 have been discontinued, but can regularly be found used on eBay.
+The 5D was replaced by the Canon 5D Mark II, while the D750 was followed by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 5D or the Nikon D750 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.